Skylarsj/Dojo-Group/README.md

 - CRUD Functionality that allows you to save the Pokemon you capture, View the Pokemon you have, Update the Pokemon nicknames, and Release(Delete) the Pokemon you have.

 ## Plans
-- Add Pokeball functionality to choose and capture Pokemon.
 - Add an ability to Level up Pokemon and/or evolve.